 Dynocardia was awarded $43,750 to cover a one-year Startup Membership at PracticePoint at WPI.
-Dynocardia is developing the first stand alone, continuous, and non-invasive blood pressure monitor.
-Through their membership, Dynocardia is using PracticePoint’s testing and machine-shop facilities and working with their expert faculty and staff.
-They will be testing and optimizing the design of their prototype, developing a motion capture system, and performing systems integration and testing.
+Dynocardia is working to develop the first stand alone, continuous, and non-invasive blood pressure monitor.
+Through their membership, Dynocardia used PracticePoint’s testing and machine-shop facilities and worked with their expert faculty and staff.
+They tested and optimized the design of their prototype, developed a motion capture system, and performed systems integration and testing.
 Dynocardia contributed an additional $6,250 in matching funding to pay for their one-year membership.
-The project is anticipated to finish in October 2021.

 Leuko Labs was awarded $60,000 to work with MIT IMES to perform usability testing on their PointCheck device.
 Leuko is developing the world’s first portable, non-invasive white blood cell monitoring device to screen for severe neutropenia.
-The grant is covering the fees for MIT IMES’ CRC Clinical Research Team and staff to work with Leuko to test that their PointCheck device can be safely and effectively operated by untrained operators.
-This work will prepare Leuko for a clinical trial and FDA certification.
-MIT IMES staff is providing a replicated home and clinical setting, assistance with subject recruitment, oversight and assistance with research visits, in house analysis of blood samples, and secure electronic research data capture and transmission.
-The project is anticipated to wrap up in Spring 2022.
+The grant covered the fees for MIT’S CRC Clinical Research Team and staff to work with Leuko to test that their PointCheck device can be safely and effectively operated by untrained operators.
+This work prepared Leuko for a clinical trial and FDA certification.
+MIT provided a replicated home and clinical setting, assistance with subject recruitment, oversight and assistance with research visits, in house analysis of blood samples, and secure electronic research data capture and transmission.

 Through two phases of funding, Nutrimedy was awarded $70,000 to cover TechSpring’s fees to plan and execute a pilot of Nutrimedy’s patient-facing nutritional support platform.
 Nutrimedy’s mission is to improve health and reduce the epidemic burden of chronic disease by improving access to convenient, expert, personalized, and affordable nutritional counseling.
 The first phase of funding covered the fees for Nutrimedy to work with TechSpring’s Innovation Managers to complete the discovery and planning phases of their pilot, including recruiting clinicians, designing the pilot workflow, and completing compliance, information security, and IRB reviews.
 In the second phase of the project, Nutrimedy worked with TechSpring and Baystate Health to pilot their platform with oncology patients pre and post-surgery.
 They gathered user feedback from patients and clinicians and assessed the effectiveness of the platform in increasing patients’ access to clinical nutrition care and in reaching their pre-surgical nutritional goals.
 Nutrimedy completed their project in January 2021.